se-esss-litterbox/Pynac/docs/installation.rst

 Dynac Installation
 ------------------
 Dynac is an executable that is distributed as Fortran source.
-You will need Gfortran to compile this, so start by downloading the appropriate binary from from `the GFortranBinaries page`_.
+You'll need Gfortran to compile it, so start by downloading the appropriate binary from from `the GFortranBinaries page`_.
+Once you have ``gfortran`` installed, follow these steps to get Dynac running.

 #.
 Download the Dynac source file (Fortran) from the `Dynac download page`_.
 #.
 Compile with ``gfortran``.
 Pynac currently assumes that the executable is called ``dynacv6_0``, but this will be configurable in future releases.